 Local councils often offer rooms based on a lottery or points system, and there are a number of hostels and dormitories catering to international students – ask at your institution for details.

-Expatica’s guide to student accommodation in Amsterdam has a complete list of student housing organisations.
+Expatica’s guide to student apartments in Amsterdam has a complete list of student housing organizations.

 Student housing websites: